Datapolitan-Training/qgis-training-err/content.md

 ![img-center-75](images/dallas_cd_file_structure.png)
 --

-+ .shp—The main file that stores the feature geometry --
++ .orange[.shp]—The main file that stores the feature geometry --

-+ .dbf—The dBASE table that stores the attribute information of features
++ .orange[.dbf]—The dBASE table that stores the attribute information of features

 ---